Can real estate agents charge buyers per showing?

 Why would an agent charge per showing?

 Real estate agents wouldn’t charge every buyer for home showings.
 However, certain types of clients are a good fit for paying for their showings.
-This could be because the client would like to be unrepresented, the drives are too far, or for other various reasons.
+This could be because the client would like to be unobligated to use that agent, the drives are too far, or for other various reasons.

 Who is a good fit to pay for their own home showings?

-• Friends and family that want to see a home in an area that you don’t cover, but are licensed in
+• Friends and family wanting to see a home in an area that you don’t cover, but are licensed in

-• Someone who asks you to see a house, but doesn’t want representation
+• Someone who asks you to see a house, but is already represented

 • The client is on their 20th showing and the home price is too low for you to trade off your time for the commission